Ceterai/Ceterai.github.io/MyEnternia/Wiki/Faradeus/README.md

 - You've just picked up an alta weapon, or an "energy tool", as they call it.
 According to my database, these usually have an extended set of features.
 I suggest reading its description.
 - Seems like the item you just picked up belongs to Faradea - an independent alta mercenary faction.
 Let's hope you don't find the previous owner of this item.

+## Parameters

+### Mission Clear

+Instructions are simple - just hold the trigger until mission is clear!
+For an experienced [Faradea](https://ceterai.github.io/MyEnternia/Wiki/Tags/Faradea) merc this is the only outcome.

 ## Sources

 Found naturally in containers: